Let’s uncover every aspect of beatbox battles.

 The BBBWC was founded in 2005, which was held in Kohlrabizirkus Leipzig under the umbrella of the Hip Hop World Challenge Music Festival in conjunction with the DFB Kultur Stiftung for the 2006 FIFA World Cup.

 This tournament is lead and hosted by BeeLow, the founder of Beatbox Battle Networks, who is recognized as one of the most influential figures in the scene today.
-Beatbox Battle TV continues to showcase national tournaments from all around the world and hosts the World Championships every three years.
+Beatbox Battle TV continues to showcase national tournaments from all around the world and hosts the World Championships every three years in Berlin, Germany.

 Grand Beatbox Battle